Scareware is a social engineering technique that aims to scare the victim into believing they have a virus on their device.

 Knowing how to spot scareware is the first step in avoiding it.
 Here are some additional tips:

-2. Think Rationally
+2. Think rationally

 Don’t click on a button or a link just because it says “click me!”.
 If you are unfamiliar with this company or the URL looks suspicious, it will likely lead you to a malicious website or download infected software on your device.

 Lots of scareware pop-ups use a fake Close or X button that clicking on will actually download malware on your device instead of closing it.
-This is called Clickjacking.
+This is called clickjacking.

-To avoid this, close the tab with the pop-up or even the entire browser instead.
+To avoid this, close the browser entirely.

 5. Use Firewalls, Pop-Up Blockers and URL Filters